spinkube/skips/proposals/00x-skips/README.md

 Note that the current version of this document does not propose a versioning scheme for spinkube.dev itself.
 That is a separate issue that is considered out-of-scope for the current document.

+## Open questions

+- how do we want to handle third-party documentation?
+Do we want to allow third-party content in spinkube.dev?
+Do we want to put a notice in the content to suggest this has been tested by SpinKube maintainers but is not officially maintained?

 ## References

 The following references were consulted in the creation of this SKIP: